marcelowds/fasrpp/README.md

 ---

+# Dataset Preparation

-# Prepare TFRecords
+## Prepare TFRecords

-The algorithm processes images in TFRecords format, which can be generated using [Progressive Growing of GANs](https://github.com/tkarras/progressive_growing_of_gans) using:
+The algorithm processes images in TFRecords format, which can be generated using [Progressive Growing of GANs](https://github.com/tkarras/progressive_growing_of_gans):

 ```text
 python dataset_tool.py create_from_images tfrecords_path images_path --shuffle 0
 ```

-A small TFRecords example containing 10 CelebA images is available in:
+A sample TFRecords dataset containing 10 CelebA images is available in:

 ```
 sample_imgs/tfrecords
 ```

----

-# AdaFace
+## AdaFace

 Download the **IR-18 CASIA-WebFace** pretrained model from AdaFace: